 - 1. Such employees may request reimbursement for the actual extra expenses of business cell phone calls on their personal cell phone. - 2.
 Reimbursement for per-minute "air time" charges is limited to the total overage charge shown on the invoice; expenses for minutes included in the plan will not be reimbursed. - 3.
 The individual should make personal payment to the provider, and then should submit a request for reimbursement. - 4.
-A request for reimbursement should identify/document the business purpose.

-(8) PAYMENT AND FUNDING:

-- (a) Required Submission to Purchasing - (a) After the issuance of a City cell phone or pager, OR the payment of a Cell Phone allowance has been authorized in accordance with this policy, the completed Cell Phone Authorization Form shall be submitted to Finance.

-- (b) A copy of the completed Cell Phone Authorization Form shall be submitted to Human Resources for filing in the employee's personnel file. - (b) Issuance of a City cell phones or pagers OR the payment of cell phone allowances are funded by the department submitting the request using account xxx-xxxx-52331 (Mobile Communications).

-(9) EMPLOYEES RIGHTS & RESPONSIBILITIES:
+A request for reimbursement should identify/document the business purpose. - (8) PAYMENT AND FUNDING: - (a) Required Submission to Purchasing - 1.
+After the issuance of a City cell phone or pager, OR the payment of a Cell Phone allowance has been authorized in accordance with this policy, the completed Cell Phone Authorization Form shall be submitted to Finance. - 2.
+A copy of the completed Cell Phone Authorization Form shall be submitted to Human Resources for filing in the employee's personnel file. - (b) Issuance of a City cell phones or pagers OR the payment of cell phone allowances are funded by the department submitting the request using account - xxx-xxxx-52331 (Mobile Communications). - (9) EMPLOYEES RIGHTS & RESPONSIBILITIES: - (a) Any cell phone that has data capabilities must be secured based on current security standards including password protection and encryption.
+If a cell phone with data capabilities is stolen or missing, it must be reported to the employee's supervisor, the wireless device service provider, and to the Information Services Department as soon as possible.

-- (a) Any cell phone that has data capabilities must be secured based on current security standards including password protection and encryption.
-If a cell phone with data capabilities is stolen or missing, it must be reported to the employee's supervisor, the wireless device service provider, and to IS/GIS as soon as possible. - (b) Employees are expected to delete all City data from the cell phone when their employment with the City is severed, except when required to maintain that data in compliance with a litigation hold notice.

-(10) ANNUAL REVIEW:
+- (b) Employees are expected to delete all City data from the cell phone when their employment with the City is severed, except when required to maintain that data in compliance with litigation hold notice. - (10) ANNUAL REVIEW: